GRANTS AND OUTREACH

 2024-2025 Grant: Labor in Historical Perspective

-The application for the 2024-2025 grant on labor history is now open.
+The application for the 2024-2025 labor history grant is now closed.
+Winners will be announced soon.

 2023-2024 Grant: Cities in Historical Perspective

-This past year, the Center is funding projects that creatively engage with the broad range of questions, concerns, policies and practices raised by the study of the role of cities in history, and how historical study can further public understanding of the present moment.
+This past year, the Center funded projects that creatively engage with the broad range of questions, concerns, policies and practices raised by the study of the role of cities in history, and how historical study can further public understanding of the present moment.

 See our winners below!